expenses/wgpu-bc6h-compression/README.md

 [`wgpu::Features::TEXTURE_COMPRESSION_BC`] if you simply copy the buffer to a file as in the example.
 - Can use push constants with the `push_constant` feature.
-- Can compress 2D and 3D textures (structures for 3D textures are currently not written).
+- Can compress 2D and 3D textures.

 ## Unsupported